Rom. 6:1-14

 And finally we're commanded to make an offering.
 Not a dead animal--God has no further interest in dead animals any more--but now (as we'll see in Chapter 12) he wants a living sacrifice.
 Because we're dead to sin and alive to God (fact) therefore we must offer ourselves no longer to sin but to the One who did all this for you.
 Your body (including your mind) is no longer to be an instrument of sin but rather an instrument in his hands.
 You belong to him now.

 Let me submit the best illustration I’ve ever heard on this subject.
 Right after the Civil War, we officially passed a series of constitutional amendments that freed all the slaves and made them citizens.
 Slavery was now illegal anywhere in the United States.
 Blacks could now leave the plantation and go where they pleased.
-According to the Constitution, the highest law of the land, a black man was equal to a white man.
+According to the Constitution, the highest law of the land, as far as slavery was concerned, a black man was equal to a white man.
 But leaving aside the shameful way whites treated freed blacks, did all the ex-slaves suddenly start acting like free and equal people?
 Of course not.
-A lot of them stayed on the plantation for years or never left at all; they'd been born on the plantation and this was all they knew.
+A lot of them stayed on the plantation for years or never left at all; they'd been born on the plantation, and this was all they knew.
 Even if they were encouraged to leave, freedom was scary.
 So even though they were legally freed, it took a while for that reality to manifest in their daily life.

 It’s the same with us.
 We were once slaves to sin, but now we’re freed.
 There’s a charter signed in Jesus’ own blood.
 We’re dead to sin and alive to God.
 Sin isn't our master anymore.
 Quite frankly, some days it’s hard to tell.
 But Paul’s admonition still stands: These things are true, so you need to act like it.